bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-29-newsletter.md

-- [Why isn't the taproot deployment buried in Bitcoin Core?]({{bse}}117569) Andrew Chow explains the rationale for the taproot soft fork [deployment][topic soft fork activation] not being [buried][BIP90] as [others have][bitcoin buried deployments]. {% include functions/podcast-callout.md url="pod244 se1" %}
+- [Why isn't the taproot deployment buried in Bitcoin Core?]({{bse}}117569) Andrew Chow explains the rationale for the taproot soft fork [deployment][topic soft fork activation] not being [buried][BIP90] as [others have][bitcoin buried deployments]. {% assign timestamp="28:06" %}

-- [What restrictions does the version field in the block header have?]({{bse}}117530) Murch notes an increase in [blocks][explorer block 779960] mined using [overt ASICBoost][topic ASICBoost], lists restrictions on the version field, and walks through examples of [block header version fields][FCAT block header blog]. {% include functions/podcast-callout.md url="pod244 se2" %}
+- [What restrictions does the version field in the block header have?]({{bse}}117530) Murch notes an increase in [blocks][explorer block 779960] mined using [overt ASICBoost][topic ASICBoost], lists restrictions on the version field, and walks through examples of [block header version fields][FCAT block header blog]. {% assign timestamp="32:23" %}

-- [What is the relation between transaction data and ids?]({{bse}}117453) Pieter Wuille explains the legacy transaction serialization format covered by `txid` identifier, the witness extended serialization format covered by the `hash` and `wtxid` identifiers, and points out in a [separate answer][se117577] that hypothetical additional transaction data would be covered by the `hash` identifier. {% include functions/podcast-callout.md url="pod244 se3" %}
+- [What is the relation between transaction data and ids?]({{bse}}117453) Pieter Wuille explains the legacy transaction serialization format covered by `txid` identifier, the witness extended serialization format covered by the `hash` and `wtxid` identifiers, and points out in a [separate answer][se117577] that hypothetical additional transaction data would be covered by the `hash` identifier. {% assign timestamp="39:04" %}

-- [Can I request tx messages from other peers?]({{bse}}117546) User RedGrittyBrick points to resources explaining the [performance][wiki getdata] and [privacy][Bitcoin Core #18861] reasons that arbitrary requests for transactions from peers is not supported by Bitcoin Core's P2P layer. {% include functions/podcast-callout.md url="pod244 se4" %}
+- [Can I request tx messages from other peers?]({{bse}}117546) User RedGrittyBrick points to resources explaining the [performance][wiki getdata] and [privacy][Bitcoin Core #18861] reasons that arbitrary requests for transactions from peers is not supported by Bitcoin Core's P2P layer. {% assign timestamp="43:33" %}

-- [Eltoo: Does the relative locktime on the first UTXO set the lifetime of the channel?]({{bse}}117468) Murch confirms that the question's example [eltoo][topic eltoo]-constructed LN channel has a limited lifetime but points to mitigations from the [eltoo whitepaper][] that keep the timeouts from expiring. {% include functions/podcast-callout.md url="pod244 se5" %}
+- [Eltoo: Does the relative locktime on the first UTXO set the lifetime of the channel?]({{bse}}117468) Murch confirms that the question's example [eltoo][topic eltoo]-constructed LN channel has a limited lifetime but points to mitigations from the [eltoo whitepaper][] that keep the timeouts from expiring. {% assign timestamp="47:34" %}

 ## Releases and release candidates